 *Requires B2 level of French language or higher

 Students who do not have proficiency in French should plan to participate in the DFES program, in which all courses (except French language courses) are taught in English.
 All DFES students also take an intensive French language course to supplement their studies.
 The DFES program is only available on a semester basis.
 Students wishing to study for a full year must choose another academic option for their second semester.
-You can view the most recent catalogue of DFES courses online.
+You can view the most recent catalog of DFES courses online.